Fees and funding

 Before you can register as a student at the University you need to provide us with information on how your tuition fees will be paid.

-The links on the right provide you with information on:
+The links below provide you with information on:

 - how eligible students should apply for sponsorship/funding, and

 - how self-funding students can pay their own tuition fees to the University.

 It is important that you carefully consider how you intend to ensure that your fees will be paid and take the necessary action so that you will be able to register as a student at the University and quickly gain access to its facilities.

 Fees information for

 If you do not have a ‘relevant connection’ with the UK or EU you will be charged the higher, overseas fee for your studies at the University of Glasgow.
 In order to establish a ‘relevant connection’, certain elements are required, as follows:

 - You must have been ordinarily resident in the UK throughout the three-year period preceding 1 September, 1 January or 1 April closest to the beginning of the first semester of your programme

 - You must not have been resident, during any part of that three-year period, wholly or mainly for the purpose of receiving full-time education